dynamic/silverstripe-elemental-blog/README.md

 ```

 If you do wish this block to be available on other page types, then please review the contents on the class to see how
-you can dictate what data should be provided through this block.
+you can dictate what data should be provided to this block.

 ## ElementBlogPagination